ayush-osmosys/todo-list-rest/README.md

 SIMPLE CRUD APPLICATION\
-Database used is postgresQL with pg npm package as driver for database.
+Database used is postgreSQL with pg npm package as driver for database.

 Routes\
 GET /task - list all tasks\